a2tt/design-patterns-written-in-python/behavioral/readme.md

 **In my words**
 > A mediator controls communications among multiple objects.
-> So the objects won’t interact with each other directly, and don’t need to know each other.
+> So the objects won't interact with each other directly, and don't need to know each other.

 **Example**
 > Imagine you are building a system trading.
 There are a control panel that controls all the system,